 Forming an interscholastic cycling club is easier than you probably think.
 Here is a basic outline of a few key steps along the way to starting a successful interscholastic cycling club.
 (This information is aimed at adults looking to form a club, as any student club will almost certainly need an adult sponsor along the way.
 If you’re a student interested in forming a club, your first step should be to team up with an adult cyclist in the community or find a staff member at your school with a passion for cycling.)

 Talk with school administration / get approval to recruit

 Before doing anything, it’s always a good idea to talk to the school administration first.
 This is not to gain permission to form a club so much as to simply do a litmus test, gauging interest among students.
-If you already have a small group of interested students you may be able to skip this step however it is also a good way to initiate the conversation of high school cycling with the school.
+If you already have a small group of interested students you may be able to skip this step however it is also a good way to initiate the conversation of interscholastic cycling with the school.
 It is also a good time to ask what it takes to form a new club at that school.

 2. Gather Support

 Find interested students

 Forming an interscholastic club is always easier if there is interest among existing students.
 Chances are good that whether anyone knows it or not, there are at least one or two students interested in some form of cycling, whether it’s Road, Mountain, Cyclocross, Track, BMX, or casual rides with their friends or family.
 Remember, cycling is not yet the coolest thing in schools (but it will be), so many students do not make their interest in cycling obvious; find those students and make cycling something they can be proud of.
 Additionally, schools tend to be student-focused (for good reason) and are therefore most responsive to student interest, so if a group of students want a cycling club, the school will be more apt to listen.